loading spinner

 The Research: Dr. Mihaly Csikszentmihalyi's pioneering research on flow states found that people who regularly engage in flow activities report 40% higher well-being and significantly lower stress levels.
 Flow occurs when you're fully absorbed in an activity that challenges you just enough to keep you engaged.

-How to Find Your Flow State: Look for activities where you experience these three elements: (1) You lose track of time, (2) You feel completely focused and absorbed, (3) The activity feels naturally rewarding, not forced.
+How to Find Your Flow State: Look for activities where you experience three elements: you lose track of time, you feel completely focused and absorbed, and the activity feels naturally rewarding, not forced.
 Common flow activities include creative pursuits, sports, reading, cooking, or skilled work that matches your abilities.

 Why It Works: Engaging in flow activities releases dopamine, a "feel-good" chemical in the brain that boosts motivation and happiness.
 When you're in flow, your brain enters a state of effortless concentration that naturally reduces stress and anxiety.